raviteja-peri/Space-Spectators/README.md

 # Space-Spectators
-This is a space blog where user can create, join different groups and add new posts regarding the space in these groups Download and extract the zip file by name social_media_site
+This is a space blog where user can create, join different groups and add new posts regarding the space in these groups Download and extract the zip file by name Space-Spectators.zip
 1. Open the command prompt
 2. Create a virtual environment using Anaconda
 3. To use a virtual environment with Anaconda we use the following commands: